aws-samples/sample-outposts-third-party-storage-integration/launch_wizard/README.md

 - **Single Workflow**: Complete both boot and data volume configuration in one streamlined process
 - **Protocol Flexibility**: Use different protocols for boot volumes and data volumes if desired
 - **Automatic Integration**: No manual steps required to attach data volumes after instance launch
-- **Vendor Consistency**: Works with all supported storage vendors (NetApp, Pure Storage, and generic)
+- **Vendor Consistency**: Works with all supported storage vendors (Dell, HPE, NetApp, Pure Storage, and generic)

 #### Automation Considerations